 Snuggle into bed a little earlier than usual this week, because some Canadians will be losing an hour of sleep.

-This will make March 12 the shortest day of the year for those using DST, with 23 hours in the day.
+This will make March 13 the shortest day of the year for those using DST, with 23 hours in the day.
 An hour of sleep will be lost if you have to get up early that day.
-But don’t worry, because the hour will be made up for on November 5, when DST ends.
+But don’t worry, because the hour will be made up on November 6, when DST ends.

 Daylight Saving Time isn’t observed across Canada, though.

 In Saskatchewan, the province is on central time all year round, and in BC, certain local areas in the North and Kootenays remain on mountain time as they have done for decades.